NREL/ROSCO/docs/source/toolbox_input.rst

 :code:`Ind_YawRate` : Float
     The column in OL_Filename that contains the generator torque in Nm

+:code:`Ind_CableControl` : Array of Floats
+    The column in OL_Filename that contains the cable control inputs in m

+:code:`Ind_StructControl` : Array of Floats
+    The column in OL_Filename that contains the structural control inputs in various units

 :code:`DLL_FileName` : String
     Name/location of the dynamic library {.dll [Windows] or .so [Linux]} in the Bladed-DLL format